-Health Quality Ontario receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), the Institute for Clinical Evaluative Sciences (ICES), the Ministry of Health and Long-Term Care, and the Ontario Association of Community Care Access Centres.
+Ontario Health receives quality indicator results from several sources, including the Canadian Institute for Health Information (CIHI), ICES, and the Ministry of Health.

-Data included here is provided by ICES, which is funded by an annual grant from the Ontario Ministry of Health and Long-Term Care.
+Data included here is provided by ICES, which is funded by an annual grant from the Ministry of Health.
 The opinions, results and conclusions reported here are those of the authors and are independent from the funding sources.
-No endorsement by ICES or the Ontario Ministry of Health and Long-Term Care is intended or should be inferred.
+No endorsement by ICES or the Ministry of Health is intended or should be inferred.
 These datasets were linked using unique encoded identifiers and analyzed at ICES.

 Registered Persons Database

 This database provides basic demographic information about anyone who has ever received an Ontario health card number.
-It is maintained by the Ministry of Health and Long-Term Care and used and enriched by the Institute of Clinical Evaluative Sciences with information from other data sets.
+It is maintained by the Ministry of Health and used and enriched by ICES with information from other data sets.

 Discharge Abstract Database